FrancesCoronel/personal-website-v3/_posts/2014-12-20-50-lines-for-50-crimes.md

 13. I suppose it's ideal you're ageless, otherwise the only feeling indeed you'd be feeling for me is a sort of hatred.
 14. I guess I can try my hand at scaring little babies.
-15. All I’ve got to do is repeat the number 50.
+15. All I've got to do is repeat the number 50.
 16. Scaring 50 little babies.
 17. I kid of course, if love is what you desire, I care not to inquire.
 18. Just remember to calm the fire, or it dare burn brighter and brighter, consuming all that ever once transpired.
-19. Besides I’d much rather have my own private jet.
+19. Besides I'd much rather have my own private jet.
 20. Ignoring my reply, you turn to yourself.
-21. Never let yourself down, that’s what the mind is for.
+21. Never let yourself down, that's what the mind is for.
 22. So take all the jewels you own, for soon we will end up being ninety.
 23. Take them, take them all.